bagustambunan/generasi-gigih-homework/README.md

   </tr>
 </table>

-3. Anda bisa menambahkan lagu tersebut ke suatu playlist dengan klik "Add to playlist"
+3. You can add the track to a playlist by clicking "Add to playlist"

-4. Anda juga bisa membuka lagu tersebut di Spotify dengan klik "Play on Spotify"
+4. You can also open the track on Spotify by clicking "Play on Spotify"

-### Mengganti tema
+### Change color theme
-Anda bisa mengganti tema di halaman home.
-Ada 4 pilihan tema yang bisa Anda pilih.
+You can change the color theme on the home page.
+There are 4 choices of themes that you can choose
 <br>
 <table>
   <tr>